 Stretching is very important for flexibility, range of motion and injury prevention.
-Incorporating stretching into your daily workouts is a given but including it in your day routine is just as important to health and body functioning as regular exercise.
+As many of us are social distancing at home, and partaking in some killer at-home workouts, we need to remember to stretch too!
+Make it a fun goal to get more flexible while your self-quarantining during COVID-19!
+Incorporating stretching into your daily workouts is a given but including it in your daily routine is just as important to health and body functioning as regular exercise.
 It relaxes your muscles and increases blood flow and nutrients to your cartilage and muscles.

 - Encourages an optimistic outlook – A buildup of stress causes your muscles to contract, making you feel tense and uneasy.
 This tension can lead to having a negative impact on mind as well as your body.
 Stretching exercises have powerful stress-busting abilities.
 Stretching soon after waking up can help jump-start the mind and body.
 Stretching loosens tight muscles which helps your muscles both relax and increase blood flow.
 It also encourages the release of endorphins, providing a sense of tranquility and euphoria.
 Stretching directly before bed will even give you a more comfortable sleeping experience.